BrawnyJavier/WeRentCar123/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running
+A step by step series of examples that tell you how to get a development env running.
+This project uses EntityFrameworkCore Code First approach, so the database is generated from code.
+To generate the database in your local SQL Server instance, follow these instructions:

 ### Creating the database